jmalczak/internal.tools.deezerrec/README.md

 Description
 ---------
 Tool to record deezer albums to mp3 using NAudio library and Deezer JavaScript API.
+It records everything what goes to the output of your sound card, so if you play anything else during recording, your output files will contain additional audio.

 Requirements
 ---------